- Questions to Ask a Realtor When Selling a Home

 3. What marketing would you do for a home like mine?

-Some discount agents will cut out a lot of the marketing, like signage and open houses.
+Many agents use social media and digital advertising, running targeted ads on platforms like Facebook and Instagram to increase visibility for their listings.
 Top real estate agents should go above and beyond to get your property online and in front of potential buyers.

 4. What is your idea of good communication with a client?